 Moreover, you are able to see high and low elevation points or store waypoints along a track (start, finish, and high/low altitude) to estimate time and distance between points.
 Besides, this handheld navigator supports geocaching GPX files for downloading geocaches and details straight to your unit.
 Furthermore, Garmin eTrex stores and displays key information, including location, terrain, difficulty, hints, and descriptions, which means you don’t have to enter coordinates and paper printouts manually.
 On top of that, it runs on two AA batteries that can last up to 20 hours of use.

 #3.
 Garmin GPSMAP 64s Worldwide with High-Sensitivity GPS and GLONASS Receiver

-GPSMAP 64s comes with a 2.6-inch sunlight-readable color screen and a high-sensitivity GPS and GLONASS receiver with a quad helix antenna so that you don’t have to be concern about having any reception.
-Moreover, the display type of this GPS receiver is transflective with the resolution of 160 x 240 pixels and 65k color TFT.
+GPSMAP 64s comes with a 2.6-inch sunlight-readable color screen and a high-sensitivity GPS and GLONASS receiver with a quad-helix antenna so that you don’t have to be concern about having any reception.
+Moreover, the display type of this GPS receiver is transflective with a resolution of 160 x 240 pixels and 65k color TFT.
 Additionally, it includes a 3-axis electronic compass with barometric altimeter, wireless connectivity, and a 1-year BirdsEye Satellite Imagery subscription, which will allow you to find your position quickly and precisely while maintaining its location even in heavy cover and deep canyons.
 It is powered by dual battery system using 2 AA batteries, or you can get a rechargeable NiMH battery pack that can be charged while inside the device.
 On top of that, you can connect, share, and upload data to your smartphone, which is really convenient for viewing experience.

 #2.
 Bad Elf 2200 GPS Pro